Aitbytes/Securite-Cloud-Projet-Long/content/docs/Core_Security_Challenges_in_Cloud_Environments.md

 These case studies highlight the diversity of attack vectors in cloud environments.
 As cloud services and web applications continue to evolve, organizations must stay ahead with **continuous security testing and monitoring** to mitigate emerging threats.
-While memory safety issues remain a key concern, as with traditional systems
+While low-level memory safety issues remain a key concern, as with any software.
+Adequate Identity and Access management become increasingly crucial in cloud environments.

+In an on-premise environment, data access is often based on a defined network perimeter, with more static controls, limiting opportunistic attacks that can happen in cloud environments which benefit from broad network access.

+Meanwhile, Slower, controlled deployment limits the risk of rapid exploitation, but also prevents rapid reaction to threats.

 ### Vulnerabilities